Alexandru-Danesc/scara-virtutilor/README.md

 # scara-virtutilor
-These are notes of the 30 steps from the Ladder, the work of Saint John Climacus
+These are my study-notes about the ”Ladder of divine ascent”, by Saint John Climacus